karatebuilderboy/Scratch-to-Phonegap/README.md

 # Scratch to Phonegap

-This is repo is for people who want to make apps using Scratch.
-To use, simply replace index.html with the source code of a project in fullscreen when in Phosphorus. config.xml also has some fun things to change around. :)
+This repo is for people who want to make mobile apps using Scratch.
+No programming experience beyond Scratch.
+See the tutorial here: https://scratch.mit.edu/projects/116055504/

+This method uses Phoshporus, a Scratch to JS compiler, and PhoneGap, a JS to mobile app compiler.
+If you follow my setup, you will never need to push updates to the mobile app, just the Scratch project.
+The app will always play the current version of the project found on Scratch.